 Rich Mountain to Sims Pond: Meet at Sims Pond, BRP Milepost 295.7 and carpool to Trout Lake parking lot.
-Climb Rich Mountain.
-Then hike down to the Mountains-to-Sea Trail, over Shull's Mill Road to Old John's River Road to Sims Pond and the cars.
+Hike to Rich Mountain, then hike down to the Mountains-to-Sea Trail, cross over Shull's Mill Road and continue down to Old John's River Road.
+Go left to Sims Pond and the cars.
 Total about 5.6 moderate miles, mostly downhill from Rich Mountain.